 The Clark County Combined Health District registers sewage system installers, septage haulers/pumpers and service providers.

-Local zoning regulations require a Health District review of many kinds of construction activities in order to assure the activities will not interfere with sewage disposal systems or private wells.
-Check with your local zoning inspector to determine if this review is required for your proposed construction activity.
-If this review is required you will need to fill out and submit the “Site Approval Application” found on the page linked below.
+Local zoning regulations may ask the Health District to review many kinds of construction activities (i.e. adding a pole barn, room addition, garage, or pool, etc) in order to assure the activities will not interfere with sewage disposal systems or private wells that are existing on your property.
+Check with your local zoning inspector to determine if this review is required.
+If this review is required you will need to fill out and submit the “Site Approval Application”.
+There is a $50.00 fee.

 Discharging sewage disposal systems, also known as aerators, treat sewage and discharge the treated water to streams, ditches, and storm sewers.
 Without proper maintenance these systems will malfunction and allow untreated sewage to be discharged where it will negatively impact public health and the environment.
 To further educate yourself concerning proper maintenance of discharging sewage disposal systems please read the fact sheets below.